Insurance Claim Glossary

 Adjuster

 A professional who investigates insurance claims to determine the extent of the insurance company's liability.
-There are three types: Company/Staff Adjusters (work for the insurer), Independent Adjusters (hired by the insurer), and Public Adjusters (hired by you, the policyholder).
+There are three types: Company or Staff Adjusters (work for the insurer), Independent Adjusters (hired by the insurer), and Public Adjusters (hired by you, the policyholder).

 Appraisal